 First there were Donna and Glenn -

 In early 2018 Donna and Glenn decided it was time to open another store – this time focusing exclusively on longarm quilting services.
 They learned that the Innova Dealership for Montana was becoming available and quickly accepted the challenge to open a longarm training center in Helena which they have named “Montana Longarm Quilting and Supplies”.
-Continuing the many years of being entrapreneuers they will be opening the training center mid-August.
-The focus will be exclusively on longarm quilting with sales, training, rentals and professional quilting services on Innova longarm quilting machines (both hand-guided and computerized) along with longarm technique classes and the many supplies needed to support this endeavor including batting, wide backs, longarm threads and other notions and accessories.
+Continuing the many years of being entrapreneuers they opened the training center mid-August.
+The focus is exclusively on longarm quilting with sales, training, rentals and professional quilting services on Innova longarm quilting machines (both hand-guided and computerized) along with longarm technique classes and the many supplies needed to support this endeavor including batting, wide backs, longarm threads and other notions and accessories.
+Donna and Glenn attended the Innova Technician training in New York and are very excited to support all the Innova owners in Montana!
+In the fall of 2020 (yes, during a pandemic!) they added Brother sewing and embroidery machines - and the rest is history!

 Then came Julie and Wes…

 Julie Dess, general manager and Godmother of Montana Longarm Quilting and Supplies has been quilting for over 40 years.
-After 13 years of working with first Sue Yanone and then Jenny as the manager of The Sewing Palace in Helena, she is excited to focus on the longarm aspect of the business She is also a previous quilt shop owner (Scraps of Heaven) and a teacher at heart.
+After 13 years of working with first Sue Yanone and then Jenny as the manager of The Sewing Palace in Helena, she is excited to focus on the longarm aspect of the quilting business She is also a previous quilt shop owner (Scraps of Heaven) and a teacher at heart.
 She has been teaching others how to quilt in Helena and the surrounding areas for over 30 years.
 She loves to challenge her students to explore the possibilities and is known to think outside the pattern leading to more creativity than the student ever considered possible.
 Julie and her husband Wes are also proud owners of Lone Pine Hollow, a retreat house and wedding venue in the Birdseye area outside of Helena.
 Wes has agreed to join MLQS as well, assisting Glenn part-time with the Technician side of the business.
-Julie and Wes, along with Glenn will be attending the Innova Technician training in New York this fall and are very excited to support all the Innova owners in Montana!